 Weaponry and gear

-The Special Boat Service (SBS) uses generally the same weapons as its cousin the Special Air Service.
+The Special Boat Service (SBS) generally uses the same weapons as its cousin, the Special Air Service.
 There is a wide variety of modern state-of-art weapons.
-As the sidearm, most operators use Glock 17, Glock 19, and SIG-Sauer P226R.
-For assault rifles they usually C8SFW, UCIW, Heckler & Koch G3, Heckler & Koch G36.
+As the sidearm, most operators use Glock 17, Glock 19, and SIG Sauer P226R.
+For assault rifles, they usually C8SFW, UCIW, Heckler & Koch G3, and Heckler & Koch G36.
 For submachine guns, they still use Heckler & Koch MP5 in various variants.

 Motto and headquarters

-The Special Boat Service motto is ‘By Strength and Guile’ which literally describes their personality.
+The Special Boat Service motto is ‘By Strength and Guile, ‘ which describes their personality.
 The unit headquarters is located in Poole, Dorset.
 One of their most publicly known members was a British hero, Major Anders Lassen, VC, MC, and two bars, who served as an SBS commander during the Second World War.